apeckham/liquid_missing_filters/README.md

 # Notes:

 - Feel free to add new tests
 - Feel free to change the way that "missing filters" and "missing variables" are returned.
-For example, you could create a new method "render_missings" that returns [rendered_string, missing_variables, missing_filters]
+For example, you could create a new method "render_debug" that returns [rendered_string, {used_variables, missing_variables, used_filters, missing_filters, included_files}]
 - Please make the patch as short as possible
+- If the changes are large, then make changes to my liquid fork instead of monkey patching (https://github.com/apeckham/liquid/)

 # To run tests: